 By asking for live feedback pseudo-anonymously, attendees could provide confidential feedback and honest opinions without the need to be singled out, supplying significantly more valuable feedback for the organisers.

-Soundbite Audience Response was delighted to work with the Mayor’s Office for Policing and Crime (MOPAC) in central London, attended by around 150 delegates including the Police, youth workers, probation officers, parents, victims of crime and social services.
+Soundbite Productions was delighted to work with the Mayor’s Office for Policing and Crime (MOPAC) in central London, attended by around 150 delegates including the Police, youth workers, probation officers, parents, victims of crime and social services.